igorabreu/ILUME/README.md

 # ILUME
-Interactive installation build with eighty incandescent bulbs that react to the sound.
+Interactive installation with eighty incandescent bulbs that react to the sound.
-Made with Max/MSP + Arduino with serial communication, receiving data from one microphone and controlling one 8 channel relay Arduino module
+Build with Max/MSP + Arduino with serial communication, receiving data from one microphone and controlling one 8 channel relay Arduino module